 A per diem, or P.D. for short, literally means "per day."
-Basically its daily expense money payments for a touring band.
+Its the daily expense money payments for a touring band.
 The idea itself is uncomplicated, but the details of these payments reveal significant differences in the amounts paid and what they cover and, sometimes in whether the band members ever get them.

 Per Diem Payments in the Music Business